 "I've noticed that it is hardest on introverts, those with sensitive nervous systems and those who tie their self-worth to the status of a 'corner office,'" she said.

-"This increases everyone's innate sense of accountability in their culture, which can make it easier to solve problems and get work done," she added.
-"There can also be a more casual connection, and therefore more authentic, between bosses and employees."
+It fosters a tight-knit workplace.
+The open office strengthens co-worker bonds, Schoeder said.
+"This increases everyone's innate sense of accountability in their culture, which can make it easier to solve problems and get work done.
+There can also be a more casual connection, and therefore more authentic[ity], between bosses and employees."